lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

 <a name="CLEAR"/>

-The CLEAR statement will initialize all the variables to numeric 0.
+The CLEAR statement will initialize all local variables to numeric 0.

 ### COMMAND SYNTAX